z10nUser/GitScraper/README.md

-This tool scrapes github for repos containing a certain keyword.
+This tool scrapes github for repos which contain a certain keyword.

-You can use ngrok or vortex.io to publicly host the tool once started on LOCAL IP.
-Or just use your local IP 🤷‍♂️ Server runs on port 5000
+It runs through local host but can be exposed using Ngrok or other tunnling services.